TheArzhel/Game-Design/README.md

 Be sure to be creative and not to fall into the last 5 main types.
 Create quest that go on and make the player explore more, look farther into the lore, see every detail in the game, and create meaning for the things in the map.
 Take advantage of your surroundings, people, and enemies and give them meaning through a quest.
 Your final goal as a designer it’s not for the player to arrive to the end, but to enjoy the ride that will mix your game with their reality, make him feel emotions and think about it like he will think about problems in the real world.

-# What are quest for and how to do it correctly?
+# What are quests for and how to do it correctly?

 Depending on what designers you ask you will get different answers.
 What most of them have in common are 4 main uses.
 Let’s tackle each one individually to expand our knowledge